oresttokovenko/oresttokovenko.github.io/_pages/about.md

 image: '/images/about_me_banner.jpg'
 ---

 Hi!
 My name is Orest Tokovenko.
-I'm 25 years old and currently work as a Data Analyst for the Exempt Edge FinTech division at Olympia Financial Group Inc. I was raised in Burlington, Ontario and am currently based in Calgary, Alberta.
+I'm 26 years old and currently work as a Data Engineer at [Fullscript](https://fullscript.com).
+I was raised in Burlington, Ontario and am currently based in Calgary, Alberta.

 My hobbies include languages, making good quality coffee, trivia, photography, mixology, and notaphily, but the list will likely increase as I love learning new things!